andrelucas/stcli/README.md

 This uses Docker to build the binary, via the excellent [Dapper](https://github.com/rancher/dapper) tool from Rancher.

-Then, package just the binary into a minimal container:
+Then, package just the binary into a minimal Alpine image:

 ```
 $ docker build --rm -t myid/stcli:latest .